-Here's Why Your Family's Approval Of Your SO Doesn't Matter
+Here's Why It Shouldn't Be A Dealbreaker If Your Family Disapproves Of Your SO

 Coming from a conservative Indian family, finding an eligible suitor for me has always been one of my parents' biggest worries.

 My mother had an arranged marriage when she was 25, and she always taught me marriage is not between two individuals, but between two families.

 Now, this method of finding a husband may have worked out for my mom.
 She already knew that no matter what, she would put her parents' opinion above her own when deciding on a partner.

 But I know for a fact that it's not going to work out for me.

 At the moment, I'm seeing a guy, who possesses many of the qualities I look for in a partner, and my family agrees he's a good guy as well.
 But, there's just one tiny detail they can't seem to get past: He's not Indian.